Lyapunov function: Basic Lyapunov theorems for autonomous systems

 and use the notation $\dot{V}(x)$ to denote the time derivative of the Lyapunov-candidate-function $V$:

 Locally asymptotically stable equilibrium

-If the equilibrium is isolated, the Lyapunov-candidate-function $V$ is locally positive definite, and the time derivative of the Lyapunov-candidate-function is locally negative definite:
+If the equilibrium point is isolated, the Lyapunov-candidate-function $V$ is locally positive definite, and the time derivative of the Lyapunov-candidate-function is locally negative definite:

-for some neighborhood $\mathcal{B}(0)$ of origin then the equilibrium is proven to be locally asymptotically stable.
+for some neighborhood $\mathcal{B}(0)$ of origin, then the equilibrium is proven to be locally asymptotically stable.

 Stable equilibrium

 If $V$ is a Lyapunov function, then the equilibrium is Lyapunov stable.
-The converse is also true, and was proved by J. L. Massera.

 Globally asymptotically stable equilibrium

 If the Lyapunov-candidate-function $V$ is globally positive definite, radially unbounded, the equilibrium isolated and the time derivative of the Lyapunov-candidate-function is globally negative definite:

 then the equilibrium is proven to be globally asymptotically stable.